emblab-westlake/FunGeneTyper/README.md

 **`PyTorch`**

 We strongly recommend using the GPU version of PyTorch if you have a GPU.
 If not, you can install the CPU version of PyTorch by using the following command.
-For GPU version installation, see [PyTorch official website](https://github.com/pytorch/pytorch)
+For GPU version installation, Please refer to  [PyTorch official website](https://github.com/pytorch/pytorch)

 ```python
 conda install pytorch torchvision torchaudio cpuonly -c pytorch